FTAsr/STQA/README.md

 - [Torch7](https://github.com/torch/torch7)
 - [tds](https://github.com/torch/tds)- Install with luarocks

-For more instructions on installation and how to download embedding files, refer to the submodule's [README](https://github.com/agent-jay/nqg/blob/master/sentence/README.md)
+For more instructions on installation , how to download embedding files, as well as training models refer to the submodule's [README](https://github.com/agent-jay/nqg/blob/master/sentence/README.md)

 ## Question Answering